mazorga/image-service/README.md

 In order to run on docker

-change mongodb hosts from 'localhost' to 'host.docker.internal' in case you mongo running on your localhost or to your mongo host dns
+Change mongodb hosts from 'localhost' to 'host.docker.internal' in case you are running mongo on your localhost or to your mongo host dns

 Run: docker-compose up dev